KMKfw/kmk_firmware/docs/flashing.md

 `sudo mount -o uid=1000,gid=1000 /dev/sdf1 ~/mnt`

-If you still are having issues, come say hi in the Discord/Matrix servers and we'll help you out.
+If you still are having issues, check out our support page to see where you can come say hi and the community will gladly help you out.